Pinehurst, North Carolina 28374

 Ear surgery, also called otoplasty or ear pinning, surgically moves the ears closer to the head.
 This surgery permanently corrects protruding ears and brings them into better proportion with the face.

-Blepharoplasty (more commonly known as eyelid surgery or an eyelid lift) removes or tightens sagging skin around the eyes, resulting in a smoother, more youthful appearance.
+Blepharoplasty (more commonly known as eyelid surgery or an eyelid lift) tightens or removes excess sagging skin around the eyes, resulting in a smoother, more youthful appearance.
 The procedure may also be used to create a crease where one is missing, such as with Asian eyelid surgery.

 A facelift reduces wrinkles and sagging skin on the face and neck caused by aging or weight loss.
 The procedure removes excess skin, tightens the underlying muscles, and redrapes the skin in a higher position.
 The results go beyond what can be expected from wrinkle-fighting injections like Botox.
 Different types of lifts, such as cheek lifts or mini lifts, address specific concerns.

 Laser resurfacing uses an intense light beam to treat several skin issues, from acne scars to age spots.
 There are two categories of lasers: Ablative, which removes thin layers of skin and is more invasive, and nonablative, less invasive lasers that tighten skin and stimulate collagen.

 Restylane is acollection of injectable fillers used to treat moderate to severe facial wrinkles, smooth marionette lines around the mouth, and plump the lips.
 Restylane fillers are made from hyaluronic acid, a naturally occurring substance in the skin.
 Results typically last between three to six months.